andrerocker/marvelous-bot/README.md

-# Marvolous, irc super bot!
+# Marvelous, irc super bot!
 ### Use this project to learn clojure \o/

 * [OK] use newest clojure version